Portrait of José Antonio Esquivel Gaytan

 Medical Researcher

-Science iN, Mexico City Area, Mexico
+Science iN, Mexico City, Mexico

-• Authored technical and regulatory reports in close collaboration with clinical teams.
+• Authored technical/regulatory reports with clinical teams.

 Jan 2015 – Dec 2015